If you haven’t noticed I’ve been talking a lot more about business building lately than I have in the past.

 If I’m having a slow month, I can pick up more SEO work if I need it.
 I’ve got enough contacts now that finding small (or large) projects really isn’t that difficult.

-So for instance this month I’m scaling down my consulting work in order to release Location Rebel out into the world.
+So, for instance, this month I’m scaling down my consulting work in order to release Location Rebel Academy out into the world.
 Earlier this year the majority of my income was coming from SEO.
 In 3 months?
 Who knows, I’ll allocate my time towards my business in the area where it seems to make the most sense at the time.

 The best part of having a lifestyle business is the lifestyle.
 I travel.
 I golf.
 I spend time with friends and family.
 I work on cool projects.
 I don’t need to be a millionaire next week.
 Because aside from a little more financial certainty, not a whole lot would change.